randombits-dev/micro-storage/client/src/content/docs/docs/9-roadmap.md

 ### 3. Handle previewing uploaded files

 Allow the user to preview files in the browser, like PDF files and images.

+### 4. Client side encryption

+Although the documents are encrypted during transit and at rest, it would be better if the platform offered client side encryption, so the users didn't have to trust the backend server at all.
+The process for this would be generating an asymmetric key with the user's wallet, and using that to encrypt a random symmetric key that would be used to encrypt each document.